nasa/nos3/docs/wiki/Scenario_COSMOS.md

 * Command Sender:
   * This component allows operators to search, select, and send commands to targets, with both standard (debug) and RADIO interface options in NOS3.
 * Packet Viewer:
-  * This component provides real-time telemetry visualization tool that displays raw and derived telemetry values with automated updates and unit conversions.
+  * This component provides a real-time telemetry visualization tool that displays raw and derived telemetry values with automated updates and unit conversions.

 Each of these tools has a number of features useful to an operator:
 * Command and Telemetry Server: